Adebahr is a nonresident fellow at Carnegie Europe. His research focuses on European foreign policy.

 Godement, an expert on Chinese and East Asian strategic and international affairs, is a nonresident senior fellow in the Asia Program at the Carnegie Endowment for International Peace.

-Haenle served as the director for China, Taiwan, and Mongolian Affairs on the National Security Council staffs of former president George W. Bush and President Barack Obama prior to joining Carnegie.
+Haenle served as the director for China, Taiwan, and Mongolian Affairs on the National Security Council staffs of former presidents George W. Bush and Barack Obama prior to joining Carnegie.

 Holden is a nonresident senior fellow in the Carnegie Asia Program.
 He also advises corporations and other organizations on their operations in China and assists Chinese companies overseas.